 The main causes of back pain include:

-- Exerting too much force on the back (moving heavy objects)
+- Exerting too much pressure on the back (e.g. by moving heavy objects)

 - Repetitive movements at work

 - Rolling forward of the shoulders.
-If the chair is too soft and does not provide enough support, we are bound to produce a muscle imbalance.
-This will in turn lead to back ache.
-This can also be the case if you’re leaning forward from your lower back.
+If the chair is too soft and does not provide enough support, we are bound to suffer from a muscle imbalance.

 - Elbows too far away from the body.
 This can result in an improper posture if done for long hours, as in a desk job, and make one more prone to suffer from back pain.

 - Tilting the head on the side while holding the phone.
 People tend to talk and work at the same time, trying to multitask.
-This posture is also very common and can lead to back ache and pain in the neck.
+This posture is also very common and can lead to back and neck pain.

 - Prolonged sitting.
-When we stay sedentary for long periods, the blood supply to our muscles is reduced.
+When we stay sedentary for long periods of time, the blood supply to our muscles is reduced.
 As a result, less oxygen and nutrients are received by the muscles.
-It is recommended that one should get up and move about every 30 mins.
-You can also make a habit of performing some stretches that you can easily do at work for a few minutes.

 How to get rid of the pain?

 Here are few tips to help you manage back pain and even get rid of them:

-To get instant relief, try alternating between ice and heat.
+- To get instant relief, try alternating between ice and heat fomentation.
 Use ice packs or ice wrapped in towels and apply for a few minutes on the area causing pain.
-Experts suggest that alternating between ice and heat (applying heating pads or taking a hot shower) will produce best results.

-There are various activities that you can do to reduce back pain.
-These include Yoga, Pilates and Tai Chi.
-If you opt for one of these, make sure you start with the easiest moves and then slowly progress to the more tough ones.
-An improper pose can aggravate the pain instead of reducing it.
-Performing such exercises can help improve flexibility and joint mobility.
-It also improves circulation and helps in healing the muscles.
-These can also increase the energy levels and makes a person more active.
+- Engage in regular exercise.
+There are various activities that you can do to reduce back pain, such as Yoga, Pilates and Tai Chi.
+If you opt for one of these, make sure you start with the easiest moves and then slowly progress to the tougher ones.